-Professional's reports (such as those written by an Educational Psychologist, Speech and Language Therapist, Occupational Therapist, the Community Paediatrician etc) will detail your child's strengths and areas of need; they will also provide recommendations as to how best to help your child access their academic and social curriculum.
+Professional's reports (such as those written by an Educational Psychologist, Occupational Therapist, the Community Paediatrician etc) will detail your child's strengths and areas of need; they will also provide recommendations as to how best help your child access their academic and social curriculum.
 We need this information to ensure we have the provision your child requires.

-If we feel there is not enough information available for us to make an informed decision about the provision your child needs, we may ask you to commission professional reports such as an educational psychologist's or speech and language report.
+If we feel there is not enough information available for us to make an informed decision about the provision your child needs, we may ask you to commission professionals reports such as an educational psychologist's or speech and language report.